Stoppila Sunzu: Changchun Yatai

 On 28 June 2024, Sunzu joined Chinese Super League club Changchun Yatai.
 Two days later, he made his debut for the club in a 5-0 home win against Qingdao Hainiu.

 International career

 Sunzu represented his country at the 2007 FIFA U-20 World Cup in Canada.
 In that tournament, Zambia defeated an Uruguayan side that featured Luis Suárez and Edinson Cavani.

 He made his full international debut against Botswana in a 2009 African Championship of Nations qualifier.

 Sunzu scored the winning penalty of the penalty shoot-out in the final of the 2012 African Cup of Nations against Ivory Coast, which Zambia won 8–7.

 In October 2013, due to a disagreement between their club TP Mazembe and the Zambian Football Association over international call-ups, Sunzu and two other players (Nathan Sinkala and Rainford Kalaba) were the subject of a Zambian arrest warrant.
 All three players later had their passports confiscated by Zambian immigration authorities, before being pardoned by the Zambian government.

+In December 2025, Sunzu was named in Zambia's squad for the 2025 Africa Cup of Nations; this marked his sixth Africa Cup of Nations appearance, thereby equaling the participation record of Zambian players held by Kalusha Bwalya and Kennedy Mweene.